Samirnunes/Samirnunes/README.md

 ### Welcome to my GitHub profile! 👋

 - 📘 I study Computer Engineering at ITA (Instituto Tecnológico de Aeronáutica).
-- 💻 Currently working at BTG Pactual as a Data Scientist.
+- 💻 Currently working at BTG Pactual as an AI Engineer.

 ###  Tools and Technologies